fiskaltrust/getting-started/introduction.md

 The fiskaltrust.Middleware runs as an independent service on the cash register of the PosOperator and must therefore be rolled out there by the PosDealer.

 Furthermore, fiskaltrust offers add-on products (based on the fiskaltrust.Middleware) as well as individual products (independent of the fiskaltrust.Middleware) for PosOperators.
 These products are sold and rolled out to PosOperators exclusively through our PosDealer partners.
-These products include archiving products, automated reports to the tax office, technical security equipment (TSE) from various manufacturers as well as fiskaltrust.CarefreeBundle s with and without a TSE-As-A-Service.
+These products include archiving products, automated reports to the tax office, technical security equipment (TSE) from various manufacturers as well as fiskaltrust.CarefreeBundles with and without a TSE-as-a-Service.

 ### The different roles of the fiskaltrust partners